davidmelvin/spotify-social/pydirect/README.md

 Still redoing some work initially done in JS.

 to-do:
-- just use manual sql?????
+- add last updated and use to avoid recalling stuff
 - write output of getting all accounts to files for my followed artists and my friend's followed artists
 - get shared artists
 - get all playlists I follow